thoughtspot/thoughtspot.github.io/_data-integrate/clients/about-odbc.md

 By toggling _**strict**_ and _**permissive**_ `true` and `false` options, you can configure settings along a scale of behavior between the permissive, automatic approach and the strictness of the "must match" approach.
-All options are described below.

 <table>
   <tr style="background-color:white;">